sapmentors/cds-scp-api/docs/InternetAPIforAzure.md

 ## SAP Cloud Platform Internet Destinations for Microsoft 365 (including Azure and Office 365 APIs)
 This example is based Microsoft Graph API for Read all users' full profiles.
-- The API can be found at [Microsoft Graph REST API v1.0 documentation](https://docs.microsoft.com/en-us/graph/api/user-list?view=graph-rest-1.0&tabs=http).
+- The setup of Microsoft Azure for this module can be found [here](AzureMSGraphConfiguration.md)
-- The setup in Microsoft Azure can be found [here](AzureMSGraphConfiguration.md)
+- Information about the API can be found at [Microsoft Graph REST API v1.0 documentation](https://docs.microsoft.com/en-us/graph/api/user-list?view=graph-rest-1.0&tabs=http).

 ## Destination Configuration in SAP Cloud Platform Destination Service